State Route 78 (Arizona–New Mexico): Route description

-The western terminus of SR 78 is located at a junction with US 191 and SR 75 at Three Way, Arizona near Greenlee County Airport.
+The western terminus of SR 78 is located at a junction with US 191 and SR 75 in Three Way, Arizona near Greenlee County Airport.
 The highway heads northeast from this intersection along Mule Creek Road.
-There are a few hairpin turns along this stretch of highway as it follows the surrounding terrain.
-State Road 78 heads eastward through desert, passing through the community of Mule Creek, New Mexico.
+There are multiple hairpin turns along this stretch of highway as it follows the surrounding terrain.
+State Road 78 heads eastward through the desert, passing through the community of Mule Creek, New Mexico.
 The road continues eastward until terminating at U.S. Route 180 northwest of Cliff, New Mexico.

 History

-The highway in Arizona was designated as SR 78 in 1924.
-Its counterpart in New Mexico was marked as New Mexico State Road 78.
-By 1938, it was still just a gravel road as were many roads in the area including US 666.
-It would remain a gravel road in 1961.
-The other state highways in the area were paved by this time including the majority of its counterpart in New Mexico.
-By 1971, nearly the entire highway had been paved with the exception of a portion near the New Mexico border.
+Arizona section of the highway was designated as SR 78 on February 17, 1959, and the New Mexico section was designated along its current route in the mid-1930s as New Mexico State Road 78.

-SR 78 in New Mexico was designated along its current route in the mid-1930s.
-It was extended to U.S. Route 60 via Mogollon by the mid-1940s and truncated to its present alignment in 1988.
+By 1938, what would eventually become SR 78 on the Arizona side was still just a gravel road as were many roads in the area including US 666.
+This section would remain a gravel road until 1961.
+The other state highways in the area were paved by this time including the majority of the New Mexico section.
+By 1971, nearly the entire highway had been paved with the exception of a portion near the New Mexico-Arizona state line.
+It was extended to U.S. Route 60 in New Mexico, going through Mogollon, New Mexico, by the mid-1940s and truncated at its present terminus in 1988.